atc0005/go-ezproxy/README.md

   - for all usernames
   - for a specific username

-- generate a list of active sessions using audit log
+- generate a list of active sessions using the audit log
   - using entires without a corresponding logout event type

-- generate a list of active sessions using active file
+- generate a list of active sessions using the active file
   - for all usernames
   - for a specific username